Dragorn421/zelda64-import-blender/README.md

 - Support 0xE1 commands for importing display lists, used by level-of-detail stuff
 - Introduced logging
 - Handle importing an object with several hierarchies (skeletons) better

+At this point, version number was introduced to be 2.0